tbandrowsky/countrybit/README.md

 3.  colorparty - Color Party application package for Microsoft Store

-4.  revolution - Main client EXE projects.
-All the EXEs start out from Revolution, each has its own app_file that is conditionally compiled based on what product you are building for.
+3.  coronawinui - Win/RT client component for corona.
+The idea is to drop this control into a nuget and we'll let anyone have apps with a local database and remote detabase, including our own Revolution.

-				This is more for gaming and experimentation at Country Video games.
+4.  revolution* - Main client EXE projects.
+Revolution Win32 is the smallest possible client, and is built around Win32 native controls.
+RevolutionWinUI is really the most active thing, as I love the MVVM of WinUI.

 ## Getting Started, Windows Server